cmu-delphi/delphi-epidata/docs/api/covidcast-signals/jhu-csse.md

 |Cass County        |29037          |
 |Clay County        |29047          |

-**We evenly distribute count totals to each of these counties.**  JHU reports all of these in the UID 84070003, which does not correspond to a Census Bureau FIPS.
+**We distribute count totals to each of these counties in proportion to the population.**  JHU reports all of these in the UID 84070003, which does not correspond to a Census Bureau FIPS.

 ### Dukes and Nantucket Counties, Massachusetts

-**The counties of Dukes and Nantucket report their figures together; We evenly distribute count totals to each of these counties.**  JHU reports all of these in the UID 84070002, which does not correspond to a Census Bureau FIPS.
+**The counties of Dukes and Nantucket report their figures together; We distribute count totals to each of these counties in proportion to the population.**  JHU reports all of these in the UID 84070002, which does not correspond to a Census Bureau FIPS.
 Here are the FIPS codes for the individual counties:

 |County Name        |FIPS Code      |
 |-------------------|---------------|